sfordinc/logsmon/README.md

 # logsmon
 English:
-"logsmon" is the system utility which to monitor many logs and flexible filtering. tailf + grep
+"logsmon" is the cross-platform system utility (python) which to monitor one or more log files and provides a flexible filtering.
+In fact, this using tail and grep utilities.

 This software is free.